fugudesign/maintenance-switch/readme.txt

 Yes.

 == Screenshots ==

 1. A button is added to the admin bar for simple toggling in maintenance mode.
-2. A setting page allows to define which roles can bypass the maintenance mode and to define the entire HTML code of the maintenance page.
+2. A setting page allows to define which roles can bypass the maintenance mode and to define the entire HTML code of the maintenance page, or use a custom file in your theme.

 == Changelog ==

+= 1.1.1 =
+* Fix a deactivation bug after updates
+* Adding the status management in database
+* Adding the ability to use a maintenance.php file in the theme

 = 1.0.7 =
 * Fix a saving bug in the settings page